puppetlabs/puppet-docs/source/windows/installing.markdown

 64-bit   | `C:\Program Files (x86)\Puppet Labs\Puppet`

-The program files directory can be located using the `PROGRAMFILES` environment variable on 32-bit versions of Windows, or the `PROGRAMFILES(X86)` variable on 64-bit versions.
+The program files directory can be located using the `PROGRAMFILES` environment variable on 32-bit versions of Windows or the `PROGRAMFILES(X86)` variable on 64-bit versions.

 Puppet's program directory contains the following subdirectories: